About Arkansas Rice Depot

 Read Entire Story

-- Arkansas Rice Depot distributes nearly 9 million pounds of food each year
+- Arkansas Rice Depot distributes over 9 million pounds of food each year

 - We feed as much as 15% of the state’s population